WING-NUS/scisumm-corpus/README_Laysumm.md

 --------------------------------------------------------------------------

-This README was created by LaySumm Organier, Anita De Waard in February, 2020
+This README was created by LaySumm Organiser, Anita De Waard in February, 2020